 5.10.2 Pre-conditions

-The personal health monitoring devices are PIN devices that are designed to work within a patient’s home network and communicate with the doctor’s servers via the 5G network through a gateway UE.
+The personal health monitoring devices are PIN Elementsthat are designed to work within a patient’s home network and communicate with the doctor’s servers via the 5G network through a gateway UE.
 The devices belong to doctors and/or hospitals, who are the owners of the devices.
 The devices are configured by the doctor’s office or hospital with credentials belonging to the doctor or hospital to enable communications over the cellular network.
-The devices can also use direct device connections to communicate with other PIN devices in the network.
+The devices can also use direct device connections to communicate with other PIN Elementsin the network.

 John has recently suffered from a heart attack and is recovering from treatments in a hospital.
 Before John is discharged, his cardiologist provides a heart rate monitoring device that he can use so the doctor can monitor his heart rate while doing light exercises at home.
 John needs to also participate in a cardiac rehabilitation program at a local clinic where nurses can monitor his heart rate when he participates in a medically supervised exercise program.
 He attends the clinic 3 days a week and for other days of the week, John is encouraged to exercise lightly at home.
 He uses the heart rate monitoring device provided by his doctor to record his heart rate while exercising at home and also when he is resting.

 John also suffers from diabetes and his endocrinologist has provided him with a glucose monitoring device.
-The glucose monitoring device is a PIN device that is configured with credentials belonging to his endocrinologist so that measurements from the device can be sent to the endocrinologist’s servers via the 5G network.
+The glucose monitoring device is a PIN Elementthat is configured with credentials belonging to his endocrinologist so that measurements from the device can be sent to the endocrinologist’s servers via the 5G network.
 John needs to measure his glucose levels before and after each meal and sometimes on-demand if requested by his endocrinologist.

 When John visits his daughter’s house, he brings both the heart rate monitoring device and the glucose monitoring device so he can continue to provide measurements to both his doctors.
-The PIN devices may either communicate to the gateway UE at his daughter’s house (if one is available) or the PIN devices may use John’s smartphone as the gateway UE.
+The PIN Elementmay either communicate to the gateway UE at his daughter’s house (if one is available) or the PIN Elementmay use John’s smartphone as the gateway UE.
 Either way, the data traffic sent from each device is charged to the respective doctors.

 5.10.3 Service Flows

-John brings the PIN devices that were provided by his doctors to his home and connects them to his home network.
+John brings the PIN Elementsthat were provided by his doctors to his home and connects them to his home network.

-- Each PIN device connects to the home network
+- Each PIN Elementconnects to the home network

 - A gateway UE allows the PINs within the home to connect to the 5G system

-- Each PIN device sends data through the gateway UE and the 5G system to the corresponding doctor’s servers
+- Each PIN Elementsends data through the gateway UE and the 5G system to the corresponding doctor’s servers

-- The 5G system is able to identify what PIN devices sent each piece of data and generates charging records accordingly
+- The 5G system is able to identify what PIN Elementssent each piece of data and generates charging records accordingly

 5.10.4 Post-conditions

-John’s doctors are able to monitor his health remotely through the measurements provided by the PIN devices.
+John’s doctors are able to monitor his health remotely through the measurements provided by the PIN Elements.

 John doesn’t need to see his doctors as often as he recovers and if his vitals show he is relatively in good health.

-The 5G system can correctly identify traffic sent by each PIN device and generate the appropriate charging records.
+The 5G system can correctly identify traffic sent by each PIN Elementand generate the appropriate charging records.

 5.10.5 Existing features partly or fully covering the use case functionality